department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 We have a special system to handle your ambulance claims.
 It’s called the fee-based claims system, or FBCS.
 This system will help us handle these claims more quickly and get you your reimbursement faster.

-For more information on this FBCS process, please email us: <a href="mailto:VHABeneficiaryTravelQuestions@va.gov">VHABeneficiaryTravelQuestions@va.gov</a>].
+For more information on this FBCS process, please email us at <a href="mailto:VHABeneficiaryTravelQuestions@va.gov">VHABeneficiaryTravelQuestions@va.gov</a>.

 ## What’s the mileage reimbursement?